sgoadhouse/msox3000/README.md

 commands and do it programatically if you like living dangerously.

 ## Usage
-The code is a very basic class for controlling and accessing the Rigol DP832A and other power supplies in the DP800 family.
+The code is a very basic class for controlling and accessing the supported power supplies.
 Before running any example, be extra sure that the power supply is disconnected from any device in case voltsges unexpectedly go to unexpected values.

-If running the examples embedded in the individual package source files, be sure to set the resource string or VISA descriptor of your particular device.
-You can either set an environment variable, DP800_IP or change the code where the RigolDP800() is being instantiated.
+If running the examples embedded in the individual package source files, be sure to edit the resource string or VISA descriptor of your particular device.
+For RigolDP800.py, you can also set an environment variable, DP800\_IP to the desired resource string before running the code.
+For AimTTiPLP.py, there is a similar environment variable, TTIPLP\_IP.

 ```python
 # Lookup environment variable DP800_IP and use it as the resource